In honor of Juneteenth, West Virginia Day, and Father’s Day, we’re running a special sale from June 18 through June 22.

 Their stories demonstrate how war affects both the great minds of the age as well as the most ordinary of lives.
 The story has been based on scholarly research, family history, information from local historians, as well as letters and photographs of the main characters.

-by Sherezade García Rangel
+The Wounded Me by Sherezade García Rangel

-When the child he is supposed to capture is unlike anything he has ever seen—or been trained to expect—Peter must decide whether to go back empty handed or to accept Jaime’s pleas and take a chance on the fascinating yet unfathomable “bird child.”
+When the child he is supposed to capture is unlike anything he has ever seen—or been trained to expect—Peter must decide whether to go back empty handed or to accept Jamie’s pleas and take a chance on the fascinating yet unfathomable “bird child.”
 A perilous journey awaits the unusual trio who must rush away from the outskirts of the feared town of Belua and elude its inhabitants across an ancient forest and up remote mountains, or risk being spotted and hunted by them.

 Will the journey help them discover more about the bird child?